-- Evaluate the state of conservation of the city. - Outline cultural heritage values beyond those identified. - in the nomination file of Cuenca as World Heritage Site (WHS); - Identify the urban, architectural, touristic, landscape, economic, social and spatial impacts on the cultural heritage values; involve stakeholders, academics and experts but especially citizens, for a collective value assessment. - Draft a series of recommendations for the urban development of the city.
+- Evaluate the state of conservation of the city. - Outline cultural heritage values beyond those identified. in the nomination file of - Cuenca as World Heritage Site (WHS); - 4.
+Identify the urban, architectural, touristic, landscape, economic, social and spatial impacts on the cultural heritage values; involve stakeholders, academics and experts but especially citizens, for a collective value assessment.

+5. Draft a series of - Draft a series of recommendations for the urban development of the city.

-- Inclusion of the historic centre of Cuenca in the World Heritage List in 1999 on the basis of criteria II, IV and V. - Netherlands Funds-in-Trust at the World Heritage Centre for 2017.
+Inclusion of the historic centre of Cuenca in the World Heritage List in 1999 on the basis of criteria II, IV and V. Netherlands Funds-in-Trust at the World Heritage Centre for 2017.